 - Preventing spyware from making changes to Internet Explorer configuration

-To provide immunity for your browser and Hosts File, click on the icon labeled Immunize under the Spybot-S&D tab.
+To provide immunity for your browser and hosts file, click on the Immunize icon under the Spybot-S&D tab.
 In the first configuration panel, titled Permanent Internet Explorer Immunity, click on the Immunize button to immunize Internet Explorer.
 The next panel is labeled Percent Running Bad Download Blocker For Internet Explorer.
 In the drop-down list, select Block All Bad Pages Silently.
 Click on Install.

-In the third panel, labeled Recommended Miscellaneous Protections, click in each of the three checkboxes available to lock the Hosts File and to prevent spyware from reconfiguring Internet Explorer when immunization is activated.
+In the third panel, Recommended Miscellaneous Protections, click in each of the three check boxes available to lock the hosts file and to prevent spyware from reconfiguring Internet Explorer when immunization is activated.
 Spybot blocks all entries that are in its database.